AdamJ/AdamJ.github.io/src/pages/designs.md

   <div class="row px-3 align-items-center">
     <div class="col-md-12">
       <h2>Presentations</h2>
-      <p class="text-body-secondary">I've created many presentations over the years and have transitioned many of them to Figma using the prototyping functionality.
+      <p class="text-body-secondary">I've created many presentations over the years and recently began to transition them to Figma using the prototyping functionality.
 Below are a few examples of different presentations.
       </p>
     </div>
   </div>